 You need to identify the strengths and weaknesses of your competitors.
 This can help you provide a better solution for your ideal clients and give your company a unique selling point.

-Look at their marketing strategies, websites, social media profiles and any marketing material you can get hold of.
+Look at their marketing strategic plans, websites, social media profiles and any marketing material you can get hold of.
 Use this information to show how your company will be different and why you will succeed.

 We can provide you with a free sample transportation business plan that helps you understand this important section.